-She wanted me to take a look at her recipe and vote on it.
+She wanted me to look at her recipe and vote on it.
 Suzanne's recipe is called Bubbe's Apple Cake.
-I asked Suzanne for a little history on this recipe and how it got its name and here is what she told me,
+I asked Suzanne for a bit of history on this recipe and how it got its name, and here is what she told me,

-“Although my sister and I never knew our grandmother, our mother baked this cake from her mother's recipe, preserving memories and tastes from the past.
+Although my sister and I never knew our grandmother, our mother baked this cake from her mother's recipe, preserving memories and tastes from the past.
 When possible, she used home-grown apples, from our trees, just as her mother had done.

 The recipe was filed away as we made kitchen renovations.
 And circumstances forced my sister and her family to move out of state (from New Jersey to Pennsylvania).
 As we got together less, there was a chance we'd be seeing even less of Bubbe's * special apple cake.

 However, the first autumn in her new home, my sister realized she was blessed with a row of apple trees - trees bearing the mellow, golden apples of our childhood (which she happily shares with me).
 And she and I have become avid home bakers.

 * Bubbe is the Yiddish term of endearment for Grandmother